lareza-farhan-wanaghi/digital-ocean-ror-restapi/README.md

 ## What's in this Repository?

-This repository contains the Rails app I made to complete the tutorial series.
+This repository contains the Rails app I made while completing the tutorial series.
 The specs of the app can be seen below:
 - Language: [Ruby 2.5.9](https://www.ruby-lang.org/en/news/2021/04/05/ruby-2-5-9-released/)
 - API: [Rails](https://rubyonrails.org/)
 - DB: [Sqlite3](https://sqlite.org/index.html)